geseib/awsgwlbworkshop/website/content/_index.md

 Within your own AWS account, you can explore how to direct traffic  through a fleet of Security Appliances.

-We will explore two Architectual patterns: Distributed Ingress/Egress for Internet to VPC traffic and VPC to VPC internal traffic.
+We will explore two Architectural patterns: Distributed Ingress/Egress for Internet to VPC traffic and VPC to VPC internal traffic.
 Both with centralized security.

 #### Distributed Internet Ingress/Egress
 ![GWLB for Internet traffic](/images/gwlb-welcome-distributed.png)